buchanankerswell/kerswell_et_al_rocmlm/draft/rocml.md

 ### Bulk Chemical Compositions

-Existing estimates for the bulk chemical composition of the upper mantle are based on analyses of high-pressure-high-temperature melting experiments and mantle-derived xenoliths, kimberlites, and basalts [e.g., @allegre1984; @green1979; @ringwood1962; @jagoutz1979; @sun1982; @ringwood1991; @palme2003; @stracke2021]. [@tbl:benchmark-samples] provides some well-referenced examples, including hypothetical mantle compositions with varying degrees of differentiation by partial melting [Primitive Upper Mantle: PUM, and Depleted MORB Mantle: DMM, @sun1989; @workman2005], as well as real and hypothetical products of mantle melting [Iclandic Basalt: RE46, and Normal MORB: NMORB, @gale2013; @yang1996].
+Existing estimates for the bulk chemical composition of the upper mantle are based on analyses of high-pressure-high-temperature melting experiments and mantle-derived xenoliths, kimberlites, and basalts [e.g., @allegre1984; @green1979; @ringwood1962; @jagoutz1979; @sun1982; @ringwood1991; @palme2003; @stracke2021]. [@tbl:benchmark-samples-normalized] provides some well-referenced examples, including hypothetical mantle compositions with varying degrees of differentiation by partial melting [Primitive Upper Mantle: PUM, and Depleted MORB Mantle: DMM, @sun1989; @workman2005], as well as real and hypothetical products of mantle melting [Iclandic Basalt: RE46, and Normal MORB: NMORB, @gale2013; @yang1996].
 RocML training data are currently fixed at PUM, which represents the average bulk (pyrolitic) composition of the upper mantle.
-Eventually, training data will include all compositions in @tbl:benchmark-samples to approximate a more complete range of expected mantle compositions.
+Eventually, training data will include all compositions in @tbl:benchmark-samples-normalized to approximate a more complete range of expected mantle compositions.

-{{ benchmark-samples.md }}
+{{ benchmark-samples-normalized.md }}

 ## Computing RocML Training Datasets {#sec:build-training-data}